 In the following, we discuss basic requirements for the mobile support of electronic questionnaires.
-We derived these requirements in the context of case studies, literature analyses, expert interviews, and handson experiences regarding the implementation of mobile data collection applications (Crombach et al., 2013; Ruf-Leuschner et al., 2013; Isele et al., 2013).
+We derived these requirements in the context of case studies, literature analyses, expert interviews, and hands-on experiences regarding the implementation of mobile data collection applications [21, 6].
 Especially, when interviewing domain experts, fundamental requirements could be elicitated.
-The same applies to the various paper & pencil questionnaires we analyzed.
+The same applies to the paper & pencil questionnaires we analyzed.